mekomsolutions/bahmniemr-to-o3-migration/README.md

 Before starting the migration process, ensure you have completed the following preparations:

 - **OpenMRS Version**: Confirm the current OpenMRS core version running in your Bahmni environment.
+  - The migration guide is designed for OpenMRS core versions 2.1.7, 2.2.1, 2.3.6, 2.4.5, 2.5.14, and 2.6.14.
+Adjust the `OPENMRS_WAR_URL` in the `./openmrs/Dockerfile` to match the desired version.
-- **Docker & Compose Setup**: Docker and Docker Compose are installed on the migration server or on the machine where
+- **Docker & Compose Setup**: Docker and Docker Compose are installed on the migration server or on the machine where the migration will be performed.
 - **Sufficient Disk Space**: Ensure ample disk space is available for database exports, backups, and restored instances.
 - **Database Tools**: `mysqldump` and `mysql` command-line tools are installed and accessible.
 - **Downtime Window**: A scheduled downtime window to ensure a consistent database export.
+- **Backup**: A complete backup of the Bahmni OpenMRS database is taken before starting the migration process.

+## Migration Steps

+Execute the following steps to migrate from Bahmni EMR to OpenMRS 3:

 ### 1. Copy the Database Backup
 - Copy the `dump.sql` database backup file to:
     - `sql/mysql`

+> Ensure the `dump.sql` file is the latest backup of your Bahmni OpenMRS database.
+> It should be a complete export of the OpenMRS database from your Bahmni instance.

 ### 2. Rename the Dump
 - Rename the `dump.sql` file to `openmrs.sql`.
+This file will be used to initialize the OpenMRS database in the Docker container.

 ### 3. Spin-up MySQL and OpenMRS Services
 - Spin-up the `mysql` and `openmrs` services only: